EatSleepCodeRunTimeErrorRepeat/Lectura-App/README.md

 * 🔊 **Text-to-Speech for Auditory Learners**
 * 🧩 **VARK Questionnaire for Personalization**

+---
 ### 🧱 Application Architecture

-Here is a high-level overview of the project's architecture and data flow.
+Here is an overview of the project's architecture and data flow.
-## Feature Preview

 🏠 System Architecture
 ![System Architecture](./images/System-Architecture.png)